david-001/agentic-ai-essentials-cert-project/README.md

 **API Documentation:**
 - "What's the API rate limit for the Professional plan?"
 - "How do I authenticate with the API?"
-- "What are the rate limits?"
+- "How do webhooks work?"

 **Product Information:**
 - "What pricing plans are available?"